MA in Applied Linguistics & Second Language Acquisition

 If you intend to teach in a language that is not your first language, your Language Skill Recording should demonstrate Advanced High ability in speaking, as defined by ACTFL guidelines.

 TOEFL or IELTS scores

 If your first language is not English, the TOEFL or IELTS is required, independent of previous or current attendance at an institution of higher learning in the United States.
 Carnegie Mellon University’s TOEFL code is Institution 2074.
-Please make certain that you use the correct institution and department codes.
+Please make certain that you use the correct institution code.